 CFL buses also run all day long.
 To ensure the healthy arrival of the drivers and passengers, and with respect to the recommendations of the Ministry of Health, the buses are also subject to following measures.

-With a fleet of 79 buses, each bus is completely disinfected once a week.
+With a fleet of 79 buses, each bus is completely disinfected.
 A disinfectant solution is sprayed through the passenger compartment.